 8. Include your partner in your new year’s resolutions

-Yes, it’s that deep.
-However 2018 can be THE YEAR where you can actually heal from the old learned patterns of poor communication, maladaptive accommodation of others (and being resentful about it), as well as “people pleasing” or even trying to control others.
+However this can be THE YEAR where you can actually heal from the old learned patterns of poor communication, maladaptive accommodation of others (and being resentful about it), as well as “people pleasing” or even trying to control others.